michalliu/angular-mobile-backbone/README.md

 * angular-touch
 * zepto (recommend)

-##How to use
+####How to use
 1. clone the project and `npm install`
 2. run `grunt gethtml` to generate index.html from `tpl` folder
 3. run `grunt serve` to open a development webserve on port 9001
 4. open `http://localhost:9001/index.html#/index`
+5. open another command window run `grunt`
+Some files are generated according the rules from `Gruntfile.js`.A folder `/release/` is created, files in this folder will be published. html,css,js are merged in to one single file and aslo minified.

-##Folder structure
+####Folder structure
 1. `/css`              contains your css files, a default `page.css` is provided to support animation
 2. `/js/libs/`         contains javascript libraries
 3. `/js/controllers/`  contains angular controllers
 4. `/js/providers/`    contains directives,filters,default page provider,dynamic generated template provider
 5. `/js/app.js`        the angular app config
 6. `/tpl/`             contains html template to generate an index.html for development and an index.html for production
 7. `/views/`           thus views associates with controllers